Leonida Svitlychna

-Leonida Pavlivna Svitlychna (née Tereshchenko; Ukrainian: Леоніда Павлівна Світлична; 2 April 1924, Kyiv — 18 February 2003, Kyiv) was a Ukrainian human rights activist and dissident.
+Leonida Pavlivna Svitlychna (Леоніда Павлівна Світлична; 2 April 1924 – 18 February 2003) was a Ukrainian human rights activist and dissident.
 She was the wife of the Ukrainian poet and writer Ivan Svitlychnyi.

 Biography

 Svitlychny was born on April 2, 1924, in Kyiv.
 Her father, Pavlo Tereshchenko, was an architecture student, and her mother was a housewife.

 In 1940, she enrolled in the Institute of Civil Engineering, where she studied until the start of the World War II.

 In 1941, in occupied Kyiv, she became a student at the Medical Institute, then at the Hydromelioration Institute —both institutions operated during the occupation.
 This allowed her to avoid being taken to Germany for forced labor.
 In 1944, she continued her studies at the Institute of Civil Engineering, graduating in 1948.
 She was not admitted to the postgraduate program, being accused of having been in occupied territory.
 Later, she was admitted to the postgraduate program at the Institute of Building Mechanics.
 After completing her postgraduate studies, she worked as an assistant at the Institute of Civil Engineering.

 On January 30, 1956, she married Ivan Svitlychny.
 They lived in her mother's room in Kyiv, where her brother's family also resided.
 In 1960, they received a small one-room apartment.
 Together with her husband, she participated in the activities of the Artistic Youths' Club and joined the dissident movement.

 Her husband was convicted in early 1972 to seven years in labor camps and five years in exile.
 During this time she helped him by passing translations and information to the outside world.
 She also assisted the families of prisoners.
 Along with Vira Lisova and Mykhailyna Kotsiubynska, she managed the Solzhenitsyn Fund in Ukraine.
 She also cared for the one-and-a-half-year-old son of Ivan's sister, Nadiya Svitlychna.
 After Nadiya's arrest, her son Yarema was sent to an orphanage in Vorzel, but Leonida managed to find him and brought him to his grandmother in the Luhansk region.